• Search

 • Prepare the Marinade/Sauce - In the bowl of a large food processor or blender add 2 tablespoons of olive oil, cilantro, lime juice, Worcestershire sauce, garlic, shallots, oregano, paprika, red pepper flakes, salt, and pepper.
 Process until fully combined and season with additional salt, pepper, or lime juice, to taste.

-• Marinate the Shrimp - Transfer the fully thawed and peeled shrimp to a medium mixing bowl.
-Drizzle with 1 tablespoon of olive oil and 2 tablespoons of the cilantro lime marinade.
+• Marinate the Shrimp – Transfer the fully thawed and peeled shrimp to a medium bowl.
+Drizzle with one tablespoon of olive oil and two tablespoons of the cilantro-lime marinade.
 Mix well to combine.
-Allow shrimp to marinate for at least a few minutes or up to 1 hour.
-Meanwhile, reserve the remaining marinade to serve as a dipping sauce once the shrimp have been fully cooked.
+Allow the shrimp to marinate for at least a few minutes or up to 30 minutes (max).
+Meanwhile, reserve the remaining marinade to serve as a dipping sauce once the shrimp has been fully cooked.

 • Cook the Shrimp - Heat a large skillet over high heat.
 Add the remaining tablespoon of oil to the skillet and swirl to coat the surface of the pan.
 Add the shrimp in a single layer, working in batches as needed to prevent over-crowding.
 After 1-2 minutes (max!) flip the shrimp and cook the other side for an additional 1-2 minutes, or until completely cooked.